skip to content

 [00:00:21.25] - Anthony Campolo The dev extravaganza, right?

-[00:00:57.26] - Anthony Campolo Why is it so important what's happening?
+[00:00:57.26] - Anthony Campolo Why is it so important?
+What's happening?

-[00:03:00.13] - Anthony Campolo Let me know what's up.
+[00:03:00.13] - Anthony Campolo Let me know when it's up.

 [00:03:03.17] - Rion Gull Okay, I guess I gotta remove mine.
 That's interesting.
 There we go.
 Is this you?
 Yeah, this is you.